 The top of the hill is a plateau covered with the ruins of the ancient city of Hierapolis.

-Among the ruins is a tomb which archaeologists who found it in 2011 claim is the tomb of St. Philip the Apostle.
+Among the ruins are the ruins of a church centered on an empty tomb which archaeologists who found it in 2011 claim was originally the tomb of St. Philip the Apostle.

 There is also a small museum among the ruins.